williamstein/2013-480/final_projects.md

  - **Baseball statistics** (Tyler Oshiro): My project is a coordinate descent LASSO algorithm used to test linear models within baseball statistics.

  - **Volumes and Areas** (Lucy Wy)

+ - **Generate Music using HMM's** (Kevin Clark) A program that procedurally generates music.
+I plan to do this by using Markov Models trained on a database of music notations.

+ - **Groebner Bases** (Abraham Engle)